actasalways/my-work-on-artificial-intelligence/README.md

 # My Work on Artificial Intelligence
-my work on artificial intelligence
+My Work on Artificial Intelligence